Friends for Youth 1 to 1 Mentoring

-There are fidelity measures for Friends for Youth Mentoring Services as listed below:
+There are no fidelity measures for Friends for Youth 1 to 1 Mentoring.

 Implementation Guides or Manuals

-There are implementation guides or manuals for Friends for Youth Mentoring Services as listed below:
+There are no implementation guides or manuals for Friends for Youth 1 to 1 Mentoring.

 Research on How to Implement the Program

-The program representative did not provide information about research conducted on how to implement Friends for Youth Mentoring Services.
+Research has not been conducted on how to implement Friends for Youth 1 to 1 Mentoring.

 Relevant Published, Peer-Reviewed Research

 Keating, L., Tomishima, M. A., Foster, S., & Alessandri, M. (2002).
 The effects of a mentoring program on at-risk youth.
 Adolescence, 37(148), 717-734.

 - Age — 10-17 years